 Located on Via del Governo Vecchio, one of the most charming, curvy streets behind Piazza Navona is Pizzeria Baffetto.
 Yes, there are a lot of tourists who come to this 50-year-old spot.
 Yes, there’s always a line.
 And yes, the wait is worth it.

 Baffetto makes classic old-school Roman pizzas.
-That means crispy cracker-thin crust, a few swipes of tomato sauce, a sprinkling of mozzarella, and then whatever else you might add to it.
-The crust is satisfying but light, so a whole pie to yourself might not even fill you up.
+That means crispy cracker-thin crust covered in tomato sauce, a sprinkling of mozzarella, and whatever else you might add to it.
+The crust is satisfying but light, so ordering a whole pie to yourself isn´t a bad idea!

 Emma Pizzeria

-A six-minute walk south of Piazza Navona, Emma Pizzeria is one of the better Roman pizzerias you’ll find in the historical center.
+A six-minute walk south of Piazza Navona, Emma Pizzeria is another great Roman pizzerias you’ll find in the historical center.
 Emma makes her classic thin-crust Roman pies with organic ingredients and it shows in the taste.
 Splurge and get the margherita di bufala for a flavor-popping pizza experience.

 Fiammetta